cliffsofthestream/SDFLoRA/README.md

 # SDFLoRA

 SDFLoRA is a research codebase that implements a dual-adapter LoRA design for federated foundation models.
-The core idea is to split adaptation into a global adapter (federated, shared across clients) and a local adapter (personalized, kept on each client), then fuse their outputs with lightweight mechanisms such as weighted sum, gating, or attention.
+The core idea is to split adaptation into a global adapter (federated, shared across clients) and a local adapter (personalized, kept on each client), then fuse their outputs with lightweight mechanism.
 The project also includes heterogeneous-rank aggregation and optional DP-SGD for privacy.

 ## Requirements